Struggling to decide where to have your boudoir photoshoot? In this post, I will go over some location ideas and where you can have the photoshoot.

 Thank you & I look forward to your positive response!

 Also, during the conversation, you can let them know not to disturb or walk-in during your stay because you will be in lingerie and nude.
-This situation mostly applies to apartments and condos where the host might live in another unit.
-They usually point that out in their description, they might also state that they like to meet their guests, which really means they live closeby and we might come into contact with them.
-Some hosts are overly friendly or cautious and may try to stop by.
+This situation mostly applies to apartments and condominiums where the host might live in another unit.
+They usually point that out in their description.
+They might also state that they like to meet their guests, which is code for, they live close by, and we might come into contact with them.
+Some hosts though are overly friendly or cautious and may try to stop by.
 A single home that is not shared is less likely to be visited by the host.
-Be wary though that asking this might make a host feel like something sketchy will be going on and they might back out.
-You can probably skip saying this unless you highly believe they might come into contact with us at any time.
+Be wary though as asking this might make the host think that something will be going on and they might back out.
+You can probably skip saying this unless you highly believe they might want to meet us at any time.

 If you don’t want to deal with that whole booking process, you can purchase a location add-on.
 I also offer packages for singles that include a premium rental or a luxury rental.

-Hotels can work for a boudoir photoshoot too.
-They are generally priced lower than rentals because things are shared and don’t offer the full home experience.
+Hotels can do for a boudoir photoshoot as well.
+They are generally priced lower than rentals because things are shared.
+They of course don’t offer a full home experience of privacy and space.
 You should always go for the more expensive option if choosing a hotel.
-I recommend the rooms that come with sofas & other furniture, so we have more photo options.
+I recommend a suite over a room as it comes with sofas & other furniture, so we have more scene options.
 The lowest-priced yet good enough for a boudoir photoshoot are top tier rooms.
 They are usually marked as King Room or Deluxe Room because they have a king-sized bed and some furniture.
 Next up are suites, suites have a living room separate from the bedroom.
 Different hotels have different names for their suites but the most lavish one is generally named Presidential Suite.
 The higher cost suites come with a dining area and have more square footage.
 The sizes are similar to a premium apartment.
 There are also mansions or condominiums that are turned into hotels.
-A mansion hotel grants us one-bedroom; they tend to be well furnished big rooms.
-The downside is that we will have to be confined to the room as the kitchens, bathrooms, etc.. are shared with other guests.
+A mansion turned hotel grants us one-bedroom; they tend to be well furnished big rooms.
+The downside is that we will have to be confined to the room as the kitchens, bathrooms, etc. are shared with other guests.
 Compared to standard hotels where we have a bathroom to ourselves.
-Condominium hotels are also shared; these are similar to renting a condo, except the staff tends to be more involved, which is not a good idea for boudoir.
+Condominium hotels are also shared; these are like renting a condominium, except the staff tends to be more involved, which is not a good idea for boudoir.
 Make sure the hotel is well maintained and cleaned; it’s usually not a problem with higher-end hotels.
 Hotels are also a package add-on I provide.